RyanPLehan/HealthCheck/README.md

     -  This means, health checks are executed when a request for a specific endpoint is requested.
 Then the response is returned.
 3. Supports both HTTP and/or HTTPS, but the following must be observed:
     -  HTTP will be supported when the **Port** has been assigned a valid port number.
-    -  HTTPS will be support when the **SslPort** has been assigned a valid port number
+    -  HTTPS will be supported when the **SslPort** has been assigned a valid port number
 4. Only supports HTTP **GET** Method